Guide

 Updated July 2026

-Ask five Lorcana players to name the format's staples and you will get five overlapping lists backed by nothing but table talk.
+Ask five Lorcana players to name the format's staples and you'll get five overlapping lists backed by nothing but table talk.
 We wanted that question answered by counting instead.
-Every public deck built on this site feeds a usage table, and the cards that keep appearing across those decks surface on /decks as the meta staples strip.
-This guide covers what makes a card a staple, how the counting works, what the percentages are really saying, and how to put the list to work when you build.
+Every public deck built on this site feeds a usage table, and the cards that keep appearing across those decks surface in the decks browser as the meta staples strip.
+This guide covers what makes a card a staple, how the counting works, what the percentages actually mean, and how to use the list when you build.

 What a staple is

-That is also why staples tend to look humble on paper.
-The flashiest cards in a set usually demand a deck built around them.
-Staples are more often the quiet ones, cheap card draw or removal that answers something bigger than it costs.
-They rarely win a game by themselves.
+That's also why staples tend to look humble on paper.
+The flashiest cards in a set usually need a deck built around them.
+Staples are usually the quiet ones, cheap card draw or removal that answers something bigger than it costs.
+They rarely win a game on their own.
 They keep you alive and drawing until the cards that do win can take over.

 How we count them

 Nobody hand-picks the staples list.
 It falls out of a usage table that aggregates every public deck on the site.
-For each card, the table records how many distinct public decks run it, what share of all public decks that is, and how many copies the average deck plays.
+For each card, we record how many distinct public decks run it, what share of the decks using that card's ink that is, and how many copies the average deck plays.

-Two details keep the count clean.
+Three details keep the count clean.
 The first is that printings pool together.
 Enchanted and promo versions collapse into the same row as the plain printing, so a deck running the Enchanted version and a deck running the base one land in the same tally.
-Usage measures the card itself; the version a player happens to own has no effect on the stats.
+Usage measures the card itself, not the version a player happens to own.

-The second is a floor.
-A card has to appear in a minimum number of public decks before it can rank at all.
-One brewer's pet card in a single list is a data point, and the floor keeps data points from masquerading as trends.
+The third is a floor.
+A card has to show up in a minimum number of public decks before it can rank at all.
+One brewer's pet card in a single list is a data point, and the floor keeps data points from looking like trends.
 Above it, cards rank by how many decks run them, with average copies breaking ties.

 Nothing in that pipeline gets adjusted card by card, which means the list moves when the community moves.
-Publish a deck and you are, in a small way, voting on what the meta staples are.
+Publish a deck and you're voting, in a small way, on what the staples are.

 Reading the percentages

-Behind the percentage, the usage data also tracks average copies.
+Behind the percentage we also track average copies.
 Since a deck can have no more than 4 copies of any one card, an average near four means the decks playing it run a full playset and expect to see it every game.
-An average closer to one or two marks a tool that decks want access to without spending many slots on.
+An average closer to one or two marks a tool decks want access to without spending many slots on it.

 Staples by ink

-Staples do not spread evenly across the six inks.
-Each ink has a personality, and its staples are the purest expression of it, the cards every deck in that color wants no matter what the rest of the list is doing.
-So the practical way to read the strip on /decks is by color: find the cards in the inks you play before anything else, because those are the ones competing for slots in your actual decks.
+Each ink has a personality, and its staples are the purest expression of it: the cards every deck in that color wants no matter what the rest of the list is doing.
+The strip in the decks browser shows every ink at once, one labeled row per color and the same handful of cards in each, so no ink crowds out the rest.
+A color joins the strip once its public deck pool holds enough qualifying cards to fill its share.
+Start with the inks you play, since those are the cards competing for slots in your actual decks.
 A dominant staple in an ink you never touch is trivia.
 The same card in your main pairing is a to-do item.

 Using staples when you build

-Open /builder with your ink pair chosen and lay in the pair's staples first.
+Open the deck builder with your ink pair chosen and lay in the pair's staples first.
 They cover the jobs every game demands, drawing cards and answering threats, and they leave the rest of the list free for the cards that make the deck yours.
-From there, fill out the curve so the deck can act early and still has something worth playing late, and get to at least 60 cards with no more than 4 copies of any one card.
+From there, fill out the curve so the deck can act early and still has something worth playing late, and get to at least 60 cards with no more than 4 copies of any one.

-One last consequence of the pooling is worth repeating.
-Because every version of a card feeds the same count, the usage numbers never nudge you toward a fancier printing.
+One last consequence of the pooling is worth repeating: since every version of a card feeds the same count, the usage numbers never nudge you toward a fancier printing.
 The plain version counts the same in the stats and plays the same in the game.

 The staples list will keep moving as new sets land and the public deck pool shifts.
-That is what measuring buys you over declaring.
+That's what measuring buys you over declaring.
 Check the strip when a new set arrives, and check it again when your deck feels a step behind the room.
-The counting will tell you which cards every ink keeps playing.